shivannis/xandr-docs-public/xandr-docs/articles/invest/bulk-importer-guidelines-for-creatives.md

 ---
 title: Bulk Importer Guidelines for Creatives
-description: In this module, understand the bulk importer guidelines and the setup for creatives when adding data to the bulk importer template.
+description: In this article, understand the bulk importer guidelines and the setup for creatives when adding data to the bulk importer template.
 ---

 # Bulk importer guidelines for creatives